 Consult the Curriculum Guide for Instructions.
-Unit UCC or GSC representatives are available for consultation.

 Each course proposal submitted to the UCC or GSC must include this form as a cover sheet.
 Submit one (1) single-sided copy of each proposal for an undergraduate course and twelve (12) double-sided copies for a graduate course.
+If you plan to request General Education markers or a GEC category designation you should attach Form C when you submit the proposal to the Office of Undergraduate Education.
+Note that all new or amended courses must be approved by UCC before they can be reviewed for General Education markers or GEC category designations.
 The following items must be included in all UNCG course proposals.
 Please examine the proposal and check each item below to indicate that it is included.
 Each item should be numbered and in correct order.

-() 1.
-Course identification: a.
-Course prefix, number, title bNew course Amended course c.
-Department offering the course d.
-Contact person Rationale for the course or course amendment (include relationship to curriculum of the program) Specify grading methodletter grade or satisfactory/unsatisfactory Can course be repeated for credit?
-Yes No If yes, indicate specifics.
-Specify Credit (use Course Credit Structure Guide) Prerequisites and/or co-requisites (use specific course numbers) Catalog description, not to exceed 30 words Date for first offering of the course/effective date of change Frequency of offering: fall, spring, and/or summer Consultation with other departments (use Course Consultation Form) () 11.
+- () 1.
+Course identification: - a.
+Course prefix, number, title\\\\ - b. \\\\\ New course (Consult Registrar's Office for available number) \\\\\ Amended course - c.
+Department offering the course - d.
+Contact person - () 2.
+Rationale for the course or course amendment (include relationship to curriculum of the program) - () 3.
+Specify grading method--letter grade or satisfactory/unsatisfactory - () 4.
+Can course be repeated for credit?
+Yes \\ No \\ If yes, indicate specifics. - () 5.
+Specify Credit (use Course Credit Structure Guide) - () 6.
+Prerequisites and/or co-requisites (use specific course numbers) - () 7.
+Catalog description, not to exceed 30 words - () 8.
+Date for first offering of the course/effective date of change - () 9.
+Frequency of offering: fall, spring, and/or summer - () 10.
+Consultation with other departments (use Course Consultation Form) - ( ) 11.
 Will this course satisfy requirements for any teacher education program?
-Yes No () 10 If yes, refer to the Teachers Academy. () 12.
-NEW COURSE ONLY: Are you requesting a General Education Core or Marker designation? :11 (Yes No If so, attach the appropriate Gen Ed form (C, D, E, or F), and the UCC Secretary rward your proposal to the Gen Ed Council after UCC approves it as a course.
-IF YOU WISH TO Y FOR A GEC CORE OR MARKER DESIGNATION FOR AN ALREADY-EXISTING COURSE, DO JSE THIS FORM - SEE FORM C. . , Course Syllabus.
-Please use the format in the Curriculum Guide. () 14.
-Differentiation of requirements for undergraduate and graduate students-500-level courses only. ٦ This proposal is approved for consideration by the Undergraduate Curriculum Committee and/or the Graduate Studies Committee.
-Signature: Date: (Department Head/Dean)
+Yes \\ No \\ If yes, refer to the Teachers Academy. - ( ) 12.
+NEW UNDERGRADUATE COURSE ONLY: Are you requesting a General Education Core or Marker designation?
+Yes \\ No \\ If so, attach the appropriate Gen Ed form (C, D, E, or F), and the UCC Secretary will forward your proposal to the Gen Ed Council after UCC approves it as a course.
+IF YOU WISH TO APPLY FOR A GEC CORE OR MARKER DESIGNATION FOR AN ALREADY-EXISTING COURSE, DO NOT USE THIS FORM - SEE FORM C. - () 13.
+Course Syllabus.
+Please use the format in the Curriculum Guide. - ( ) 14.
+Differentiation of requirements for undergraduate and graduate students-500-level courses only.

+This proposal is approved for consideration by the Undergraduate Curriculum Committee and/or the Graduate Studies Committee.